fantajeon/cross-domain-local-storage/README.md

 ## Solution

-xdLocalStorage is a lightweight js library which implements LocalStorage interface and support cross domain storage by using iframe post message communication.
+xdLocalStorage is a lightweight js library which implements LocalStorage interface and support cross domain storage by using iframe post message communication independently.

 ## Why not use cookies?